Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Derivation of the main results, initial- and final-point currents and their application to density-current correlations

 \subsection{Lemma}

 To be able to treat expressions involving the increments correlated with future positions, we need a technical lemma that will turn out to be very powerful and central to all calculations.
+The required statement can also be obtained from the more general concept of Doob conditioning \cite{Doob,Chetrite2014AHP,Pigolotti2017PRL,Dechant2021PRR}, but here we provide a direct proof.
 Consider an It\^o noise increment $\sqrt{2\f D(\x_\tau)}\rmd\f W_\tau$ (or equivalently $\bsig(\x_\tau)\rmd\f W_\tau$) with $\rmd\f W_\tau=\f W_{\tau+\rmd\tau}-\f W_\tau$.
 In the following we will need to compute the expected values involving expressions like

 where $U(\x')$ and $V(\x')$ are arbitrary differentiable, square integrable functions, the subscript $k$ denotes the $k$-th component, and the subscript ${\rm s}$ denotes that the process evolves from $\ps(\x')$.
 Correlations of $\rmd\f W_\tau=\f W_{\tau+\rmd\tau}-\f W_\tau$ with any function of $\x_{\tau'}$ at a time $\tau'\le\tau$ vanish by construction of the Wiener process (it has nominally independent increments).
 However, correlations with functions at $\tau'>\tau$ are nontrivial.